 With space and autonomy startups, I help founders, leaders, and investors of these next industrial revolutions tell these complex tech stories to broader non-technical audiences through universal storytelling techniques modified for business pitch and communications formats.
 Armed with my personal belief that space and autonomy startups will help solve humanity’s hardest problems, I created the First Principles Pitch, a method for teaching the fundamentals of storytelling premised on the company why to ensure audiences always understand the company’s story and can retell it.
 This is how ideas get out into the world and how experts find and build upon the important ideas.

-I have seen thousands of business pitches and rarely left a pitch being able to retell the story of that idea.
+The First Principles Pitch was developed after having seen thousands of business pitches and rarely leaving a pitch being able to retell the story of that idea.
 Why can’t the founder clearly pitch their idea?
+After all, it is their idea.
 And why doesn’t the founder know they failed, why do they believe they did a great pitch?

 Working with science and technology founders, I pulled a page from physics and started looking at first principles, a style of thinking that is attributed to Aristotle and his quest to identify “the first basis from which a thing is known.”
 Simply put, what is the very first thing you know about the problem you are trying to solve?
 The first principle of a pitch is to convey a business idea so the audience can retell the story to the next person, passing the idea into the world.

 What is the indisputable truth of a business idea?
-The company why, its purpose, its grand vision of a new norm in which the product has solved the business problem, is the essence of the business idea.
+The company why, its purpose, its grand vision of a new norm in which the company product has solved the customer problem.

 What is the indisputable truth of storytellers?
 Storytellers know their why.
 They know the purpose of the story and they put that moral of the story into the audience.